Please note that Tapas no longer supports Internet Explorer.

 "Just okay?"

-I looked at my mum, and sighed.
+I looked her in the eyes and sighed.
 "I mean, school's school.
 It isn't any different to how it was back home."

-"No." I answered finally.
+"No." I answered finally, after probably just too long of a pause.
 "It was just me and Yasmine today."

-I could see the slight disappointment forming on my mums face, but she quickly covered it up with a brief smile.
-"That's okay.
-I'm sure you'll meet some new people soon enough."
+I could see the slight disappointment clouding mum’s eyes, but she forced a smile and rubbed my shoulder gently.
+“That’s okay.
+I’m sure you two will meet some knew people soon enough.”

 "Thanks, Mum."

-My phone was in my backpack, so I dug around for it before seeing Yasmine's name pop up on the screen.
+I dug my phone out of my pocket, before seeing Yasmine’s name pop up on the screen.

-Hey, what are you writing for the Shakespeare homework?
+Hey, what r u writing for the Shakespeare homework?
 It read.

-Do you think I could get away with a sudden broken wrist?
+Do u think I could get away with an impromptu broken wrist?

 Mr. Martin doesn't look like the type to be easily fooled, unfortunately.
-Although, I do think 1000 words is a bit excessive for the first day.
+1000 words is a bit much for the first day.

-Yeah, but you gotta remember that it's not everyone's first day.
+Yeah but it’s not everyone’s first day.
 Just ours.

 Sorry, Yas.
 My mum is being strict about homework.
-I wouldn't want to be caught calling – I'm not even supposed to be texting right now.
-I gotta go, bye.
+I don’t wanna to be caught calling when im not even meant to be texting – I’ve gotta go, bye.

 Oh, okay that's fine.
 See you tomorrow.

-I sent her a thumbs up emoji, before turning my phone on silent, and switching on my laptop.
+I sent her a thumbs up emoji, before turning my phone on silent, and opening my laptop with an annoyed huff.

-Sighing softly, I typed random letters and phrases on my laptop, hoping to kick-start an idea for my homework essay thingy.
-Usually, I was on top of all my school work, but today my brain was broken.
-Just as an idea seemed to come into view, Jacobs burning eyes cut into my vision and distracted me.
+Sighing softly, I typed random letters and phrases on my laptop, hoping to kick-start an idea for my Shakespeare homework essay.
+Every time an idea started to form, my mind went straight back to Jake and distracted me again.

-I wasn't going to get anywhere just staring at my screen and thinking of a guy I'd only just met, so I huffed in immense frustrated and slammed the laptop screen hard.
+I wasn't going to get anywhere just staring at my screen and thinking of a guy I'd just met, so I huffed in immense frustration and slammed the laptop screen hard.
 I winced.
 Hopefully mum didn't hear that.

-I collapsed onto my messy bed with a sigh, sinking into the familiar softness of my sheets.
+I heaved myself up from the chair, collapsed onto my messy bed with a sigh.
 The cool fabric pressed against my cheek, soothing and inviting.
 Without a second thought, I slipped under the covers, pulling them over my head like a cocoon.
 The world outside could wait—right now, all I wanted was the quiet comfort of my bed.

 I knew I should probably go downstairs and ask my mother for help, but the idea of moving felt impossible.
 My eyelids grew heavier, and before I could fight it, sleep pulled me under.